 According to Article 75 of the Constitution of India, the salary of the Prime Minister is decided by the Parliament and revised from time to time.
-As on 31 July 2012 the monthly pay and allowances of the Prime Minister of India was Rs.
+As of 31 July 2012, the monthly pay and allowances of the Prime Minister of India were Rs.
 1,60,000.

 Former Prime Ministers of India are provided with:

 - Medical facilities, 14 secretarial staff, office expenses against actual expenditure, six domestic executive-class flight tickets, and unlimited

 - the free train travels for the first five years.